CharlieEtienne/palette-generator/README.md

 I just tried to do the same but with php.

+## Perfs

-Due to the algorithm itself, it might be more resource-intensive than other solutions, but I didn't do any benchmark.
+Due to the algorithm itself, it might be more resource-intensive than other solutions.

+Here are some benchmarks:

+`CharlieEtienne\PaletteGenerator::generatePalette('#ad70e5')`
+- Execution time: ~0.00033 seconds per run
+- Benchmark speed: ~3,030 ops/sec

+Tests were done on a MB Air M2, inside a Laravel app.

+To improve performance, you might want to cache the results.

 ## Contribute